thanos-io/thanos/docs/operating/https.md

 Thanos supports basic authentication and TLS.
 This is **experimental** and might change in the future.

-To specify which HTTP TLS configuration file to load, use the `--http-tls-config` flag.
+To specify which HTTP TLS configuration file to load, use the `--http.config` flag.
 The file is written in [YAML format](https://en.wikipedia.org/wiki/YAML), defined by the scheme described below.

 ## Scheme